Software-Applications/Shopping_Cart/README.md

 # Shopping Cart (Python)

-Contains Python scripts to help businesses in tagging products purchased by customers and print receipts.
+Contains Python scripts to help businesses in tagging products purchased by customers and printing receipts.

 ## Features